 Sabine is a Research Study Assistant in the READi Lab, working on the Sprout and Pathways studies.
 Born and raised in southern California, she graduated from Pomona College with a Bachelor of Arts in Psychology in May 2019.
 During her time at Pomona College, she worked with Dr. Charlop in the Claremont Autism Center on studies involving language acquisition and problem-behavior reduction.
 She spent summers conducting research, working as a behavioral interventionist, and working at a day camp for children and young adults with disabilities.
 In her spare time, Sabine enjoys rock climbing and hiking.
 She hopes to continue working with children with ASD and their families, and to eventually pursue a PhD in clinical psychology.

 Taylor is a Research Study Assistant in the READi Lab, working on the Sprout and Pathways studies.
 A proud Wisconsinite, she graduated from Carroll University with a Bachelor of Science in Biology and Psychology in May 2018.
 Before joining the lab, she coordinated the Iowan site for SPARK, a nation-wide study of autism genetics.
-Her experiences with SPARK, and with the greater autism community, strongly reinforced her desire to ensure that evidence-based resources are accessible for all families who live with autism.
+Her experiences with SPARK, and with the greater autism community, strongly reinforced her desire to ensure that evidence-based resources are accessible for all autistic people and their families.
 In her free time, Taylor loves watching football (Go Pack Go!), fishing, and kayaking.
-She often hikes with her rescue mutt, a German Shorthaired Pointer mix named Milo.
+She often hikes with her rescue mutt, Milo.
 She aspires to earn a PhD in Clinical Psychology in the future.

 Alice is a special education doctoral student at the University of Washington, focusing her studies on applied behavior analysis and autism spectrum disorder.
 Prior to coming to UW, Alice worked with children with developmental disabilities (primarily ASD) in school, clinic, home, and community settings.
 Her research interests include caregiver training in behavioral intervention strategies, the teaching of imitation and communication skills, and remote services provision.